Redev-Corp/osu-hex/README.md

 ## Status

 This project is under constant development, but we do our best to keep things in a stable state.
-For intrested in development client contact "redevoncommunity@gmail.com" if you do wanna test it you can follow the steps below to get it set up and running!
+For intrested in development contact "redevoncommunity@gmail.com" if you do wanna test it you can follow the steps below to get it set up and running!

 A few resources are available as starting points to getting involved and understanding the project: